clickpaysa/clickpay-cscart/README.md

 1. Navigate to: `"CS-Cart admin panel" >> Administration >> Payment methods`
 2. Click on `Add Payment Method`
-3. Enter "PayTabs" in the Name field, select PayTabs from the Processor list, use the provided 'paytabs_logo.png' as the Icon
+3. Enter "Clickpay" in the Name field, select Clickpay from the Processor list, use the provided 'clickpay_logo.png' as the Icon
 4. Click **Create**
-5. Edit the newly added Payment Method and navigate to the `Configure` tab and supply your PayTabs Credentials
+5. Edit the newly added Payment Method and navigate to the `Configure` tab and supply your Clickpay Credentials

 ---